• Skip to primary navigation

 How We Tested and Chose the Best Exercise Bikes

-We’ve got a stacked team here at BarBend, including cyclists, certified personal trainers, and fitness junkies.
-We’ve made it our mission to try out every piece of equipment we can get our hands on, spinning wheels on more than 20 of the best exercise bikes on the market, so that we can give you our honest feedback and opinion.
-We narrowed our list of the best exercise bikes down to by utilizing the BarBend equipment testing methodology, and the following are some key areas we dialed in on.
+We’ve got a stacked team here at BarBend, including cyclists, certified personal trainers, nutrition coaches, and bonafide fitness junkies.
+We’ve made it our mission to try out every piece of equipment we can get our hands on, spinning wheels on 25 of the best exercise bikes on the market to craft this guide with real-world notes and relevant feedback.
+With help from our equipment testing methodology, we also rated each indoor cycle on a scale of 1 (lowest) to 5 (highest) in categories such as the following:

 • Quality: Whenever possible, we chose bikes featuring durable steel frame construction that can withstand daily use or intense intervals.
 Even our budget options, which incorporate more plastic parts than their more expensive counterparts, are considered some of the toughest in their price range.